 2.4.2 Other Ecological Issues

 Other ecological concerns have been studied for Merritts Mill Pond.
 In the past, the pond has produced seven state record and two world record redear sunfish (also known as shellcracker) (Figure 2.7).
 One of the primary food sources for the fish is the Florida apple snail (Pomacea paludosa).
 Based on anecdotal evidence suggesting that apple snail populations had declined in a number of Florida spring-fed systems, in 2002 the Department contracted with the University of West Florida (Contract S0033) to study nitrate impacts on apple snail growth and survival.
 The study concluded that nitrate does not have acute or chronic toxic effects on apple snails at environmentally relevant doses.
 It suggested that die-offs may be more related to habitat structure changes, reducing the survivability of apple snail eggs.
 These changes may be indirectly related to the algal succession of native vegetation related to nitrate.

-Figure 2.7.
-Record Shellcracker (4.86 lbs.)
-Caught in Merritts Mill Pond by Joey Floyd on March 13, 1986 (Photo: S. Kirkland, Florida Fish and Wildlife Conservation Commission)

 The invasive aquatic plant Hydrilla verticillata was first discovered in Merritts Mill Pond in 1991.
 From 1993 to 2001 this plant dominated the pond.
 During this period the state spent $70,000 a year for 6 years applying the aquatic herbicide Sonar® to control hydrilla.
 The short residence time of the herbicide in the pond due to the flow velocity reduced the effectiveness of Sonar®.
 The weed is now managed using the aquatic herbicide Aquathol®, which requires less contact time on the plant.

+Figure 2.7.
+Record Shellcracker (4.86 lbs.)
+Caught in Merritts Mill Pond by Joey Floyd on March 13, 1986 (Photo: S. Kirkland, Florida Fish and Wildlife Conservation Commission)

 2.5 Monitoring Sites and Sampling

 Historical water quality data for Jackson Blue Spring and Merritts Mill Pond are limited, but they do provide a glimpse of current versus “background” water quality.
 Water quality data have been collected from various locations in both of these waters.
-Various entities have stored these data in the EPA’s Storage and Retrieval (STORET) and United States Geological Survey’s (USGS) National Water Information System (NWIS) databases.
+Various entities have stored these data in the EPA’s Storage and Retrieval (STORET) and U.S. Geological Survey’s (USGS) National Water Information System (NWIS) databases.
 The earliest water quality data were collected by the USGS in 1960 for total nitrogen (TN).

 The water quality data presented in this report are for 2001 through April 2011, and are the result of sampling done by the Department and the NWFWMD.
 Figure 2.8 shows the locations of the current and past routine water quality sampling stations and biological stations monitored by the Department.